afmjarif/Basic-Programming-Lab-With-Python-for-Beginners/README.md

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make changes and commit (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-bran
+4. Push to the branch (`git push origin feature-branch